GaloisInc/cryptol/docs/README.md

   work as expected in all cases (particularly with the inline commands).
 It's probably best to avoid using LaTeX comments that are on the same line as any of the above commands.

+* Lines starting with "Loading module" are silently ignored from the output.